 - Wearing colored contact lenses.
 These may help you see differences between colors.
 But these lenses don't

 provide normal color vision and can distort objects.

 - Wearing glasses that block glare.
-People with
+People with severe

 color vision problems can see differences between colors better when there is

 - Learning to look for cues like brightness or location, rather than colors.
 For example, you can learn the